corda/accounts/docs.md

 specify from which account the new `PublicKey` should be allocated to.
 However, of course, this should be known up-front by the node invoking the flow.

+*State selection when using accounts and unaccounted states on the same node*

+Currently, if accounts and non-accounts workflows are mixed on the same node then you need to be careful with state selection.
+When selecting states for non-accounts workflows, the state selection code will currently pick states which could be assigned to accounts.
+However, when selecting states for accounts workflows, you will supply the account ID for the account you want to select states from, discriminating the states query to only states held by the specified account.
+The best solution for now is to mandate that a node uses accounts for _all_ states or not at all.

 ## Are states for different accounts segregated?

 No. They are all stored in the same `VaultService` operated by the host node.
 States held by different accounts on the same node can be partitioned by their account ID when querying the vault.
 See below for more info.

-## How do we handle permission on a per account basis?
+## How do we handle permissions on a per account basis?

 This must be done at the application level for now and can be handled in the RPC client part of your CorDapp.